-I’ve been in a few movies, worked with a few Oscar ® winners, wrote a few stage plays, some were produced, wrote a few screenplays, some were made into films, and I produced some movies you likely haven’t seen.
+I’ve been in a few movies, worked with a few Oscar ® winners, wrote a few stage plays (one of them continues to be performed regularly), wrote a few screenplays (some were made into films), and I produced some movies you likely haven’t seen.

-Instead of doing a Google search and reading all the amazing, interesting things others have written about me, you could click this link to my blog where you can find interesting things I’ve written about others!
+Instead of doing a Google search and reading all the amazing, interesting things others wrote about me, you could click this link to my blog where you can find interesting things I’ve written about others!
 I mostly blog about the motion picture industry, filmmaking in Louisiana (“Hollywood South”), acting, writing, politics, United States Marine Corps, veterans issues, and current events.
-I do my best to keep it fun and to always speak my mind!
+I always do my best to keep it fun and to always speak my mind (check out http://georgekostuch.com for brutally honest and funny)!
 If you are looking for background info then what could be a better source than my totally unbiased biography? ;P

-If you don’t feel like reading interviews, articles, reviews, etc. of my works OR reading my musings on my website/blog (then why the hell are you here? seriously), then you must want to know more about me but not overly enthusiastic about it.
+If you don’t feel like reading interviews, articles, reviews, etc. of my works OR reading my musings on my website/blog (inner voice: “then why the hell are you here? seriously!”), then you must want to know more about me but are not overly enthusiastic about it.
 Lucky for you, Wikipedia is happy to serve me up in yummy, bite-size morsels fit for mass consumption!
 Here ya’ go:

 IMDb lists current and past film/television projects:

 Check out this video of my work as an actor with scenes from In the Valley of Elah with Tommy Lee Jones and The Next Three Days with Russell Crowe and Elizabeth Banks, both written and directed by Academy Award ® winner Paul Haggis.
 It also has clips of my work with Matt Damon in the Paul Greengrass directed action/thriller Green Zone and scenes from the unreleased, independent film Homecoming.